QingliangLi/d3workshop/README.md

 Another gallery of simple D3.js examples
 https://www.d3-graph-gallery.com/index.html

 D3.js e-book to understand basics (they have books for v3, v4, and v5).
-It has line by line breakdown of code. https://leanpub.com/d3-t-and-t-v5
+It has line-by-line breakdown of code. https://leanpub.com/d3-t-and-t-v5

 Alex's Sandbox of D3.js Examples